Blog

 Privacy Rights and Your Workers’ Compensation Claim

 Workers’ compensation is a no-fault insurance program to cover medical expenses, lost wages, and other damages for employees who are injured at work or fall ill due to workplace conditions such as toxic fumes or contaminants.
+The no-fault system signifies that the injured/ill employee cannot sue the employer.
+In addition, the employer cannot sue the employee.

 Workers’ Compensation Medical Assessment: What to Expect